dickinson-comp256/COMP256/docs/syllabus.md

 The final exam will be graded on a 100%  scale with partial credit given on individual questions.

+### Learning Support

+There are a number of learning support options available to help with your progress in this course.
+If you are finding challenges in completing a homework or a lab, or are having difficulty with a skill or concept from the course you should make use of the following resources:
+- QRA Office Hours: Our course has a Quantitative Reasoning Associate who will be holding evening office hours specifically for this course.
+You can find information about the QRA office hours on the course Moodle page.
+- Evening TA Hours: Tome 118 is staffed Sunday-Thursday from 8:00-11:00pm.
+The course Moodle page includes information about the hours that are staffed with students who have completed this course and may be able to help with your questions.
+- Office Hours: The instructor holds office hours throughout the week.
+If you have questions or difficulty with the materials you may drop into any of those hours or make an appointment (via private message on Teams) to meet at another time.
+- Quantitative Reasoning Center: The QR Center will offer both in-person and remote tutoring for this course.
+  - You can make an appointment on [WCONLINE](https://dickinson.mywconline.com/).
+  - The QR Center also provides drop-in tutoring.
+Check the [weekly schedule](https://www.dickinson.edu/download/downloads/id/13415/spring_2022_qr_tutor_schedule.pdf) and the [list of tutors](https://www.dickinson.edu/info/20525/quantitative_reasoning_center/3636/tutors_by_courses/1) to ensure a tutor can help with your specific need.

 ### Course Grades

 Final course grades will be assigned using a competency based grading scale.
 One of the main ideas behind competency based grading is that all students who satisfactorily complete the course have demonstrated a basic competency with all of the essential material in the course.
 To this end, the table below clearly specifies the requirements for each letter grade.
 To receive a letter grade all of the stated requirements for that grade must be met.